Table of Contents

 Start off the application by filling out your personal information, including your social security number.

 You’ll also be asked to provide income and employment information, as well as your requested loan amount and intended use for the money.
-At this point, Citizens Bank pulls your credit information, causing an inquiry to appear on your credit report.
+At this point, they pull your credit information, causing an inquiry to appear on your credit report.

 Based on this information, you’ll receive an instant response of whether or not you’re approved for a loan.